 Have you created something that needs legal protections?
 The team at Dale Jensen, PLC has the ability to protect your assets so that you can capitalize upon your creation.
 Please contact a Charlottesville, VA patent attorney today for help in moving forward with the process of officially patenting your product.

 If you have created a new product, you might want to talk with a Charlottesville, Virginia patent lawyer from Dale Jensen, PLC.
 For years we have been securing patent and patent licensing for a broad range of clients.
 If you wish to protect your financial and creative interests, filing for a patent could be a smart decision.
 To learn more, please call today.

 What is a Utility Patent?

 A utility patent is the most common type of patent used to protect new creations or inventions.
-A utility patent, that is new, functional, and non obvious, may be granted by the United States Patent and Trademark Office for:
+A utility patent, that is new, functional, and non obvious, may be granted for:

 This element of a patent application is very important; however, if not done right problems could arise.
 Apart from being denied a patent altogether, if you put more items into a claim than need be, it may be easier for a competitor to get around your patent.
 Although you can file for a utility patent on your own, it is not advisable and could cost you a lot of money, time, and other losses.